World Plants Logo

 ID Characteristic

 The leaves release a sweet, sugary smell when changing colour in the autumn.
-This is due to maltol, a molecule that is released during both the breakdown of the Katsura leaf and also when sugar is cooking into caramel.
+This is due to maltol, a molecule that is released during both the breakdown of the Katsura leaf, and when sugar is cooking into caramel.
 The leaves resemble a smaller version of Cercis canadensis.
 Attractive, slightly shaggy bark develops with age.

 Habitat